-Do you realize that one of the primary tools in your hand to support a healthy life is your little toothbrush?
+Do you realize that benefits of deep cleaning teeth one of the primary tools in your hand to support a healthy life is your little toothbrush?
 Indeed, regular brushing and flossing go a long way to protect your oral health, and through this, your general health and well-being.

 Brushing and Flossing?
 Teeth & Gums

 The primary effectiveness of brushing and flossing is prevention of plaque accumulation.
 It is this plaque which is a favorable breeding ground for harmful bacteria in the mouth.
 These bacteria affect both teeth and gums.

 They promote erosion of your dental enamel causing cavities and cause gum disease, or periodontal disease.
 Both cavities, and gum disease, if left untreated can lead to tooth loss.
 Regular dental cleanings and where necessary, deep cleaning and root planning are dental operations which help avoid such unfortunate situations.
 You will understand the benefits of deep cleaning and root planning much better if you first familiarize yourself with what regular cleaning and deep cleaning mean.
 So bear with me for a while, and read on.

 While your oral hygiene, including regular brushing and flossing, certainly goes a long way in plaque prevention, it cannot be one hundred percent effective.
 Why?
 Because you can’t see all those places where plaque can build, and your brush and floss cannot easily reach there.

 One such place is the gum line.
 Others are the back surfaces of your teeth and tooth surfaces between adjacent teeth.
 Over time plaque tends to build up in these places.
 It is for this reason that professional cleanings by a dentist or a dental hygienist recommended twice a year are strongly recommended.